Avina20/NLP-Handson/README.md

 # NLP-Handson
-## NLP hands-on practice and asignment notebooks under the guidance of Prof. Sharmila Banu
+## NLP hands-on practice and assignment notebooks under the guidance of Prof. Sharmila Banu

 The hands-on topics are :
 1. Day1 - Corpus, Frequency distribution, Inaugrual speech comparision